joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 A backlog should always be at least a sprint of work ahead, so it should be very clear early on that this problem is developing.
 Approach the product owner with a view to help; encourage them to collaborate firstly with the most knowledgeable experts in the company, as they should be more easily available.
 Teach the product owner some requirements gathering techniques such as wireframing and story boarding.
 Sit through the meetings with them to assist the process.
 Then we can branch out further to customers, or control groups for example.

+Gathering the right data from stakeholders and the market is no easy feat; there are books written on the topic.
+The product owner will likely need as much support as they can get here.

-Educate the business on the scrum process.
-Run some open workshops to teach them how the team is working, and importantly the correct channel and way on how to propose features that they think will be valuable.
+Educate the business on the teams agile process.
+Run some open workshops to teach them how the team is working, and importantly the correct channel on how to propose features that they think will be valuable.
 Encourage them to observe the daily stand up, and to come to product demo's.

-Remind the product owner that through all of this, their story selection doesn't have to be the perfect high value, small sized stories.
-That is the beauty of empiricism; we pick the stories that we think are the best ones, then inspect, adapt and improve.
+Remind the product owner that through all of this, their story selection doesn't have to be the perfect high value, small sized stories right off the bat.
+That is the beauty of empiricism; we pick the stories that we think are the best ones at the time, then inspect, adapt and improve.
 It doesn't have to be perfect right away.

-In time, as the product develops and people actually see something form, the idea's and the stories should start flooding in.
+In time, as the product develops and people actually see it start to form, the idea's and the stories should start flooding in.

 ## The backlog is too big